Lean East shares five similarities between Lean and Agile.

 In truly Agile organizations, everyone is passionately obsessed with delivering increasing value to the customer.
 Everyone has a clear line of sight to the end-user and can see how their work is adding value to that customer, or not.
 Agile focuses on collecting customer “user stories” that describe specific features and outcomes they value.
 It is important that the team discuss the user stories and epics in the language that captures the needs of the customer, not the developers or designers.

 2. Continuous improvement

 Agile methods focus on breaking up complex development projects rather than planning a massive project up-front (not waterfall).
-In Agile, several user stories will be focused on in a single “sprint,” a focused development cycle that results in a usable customer feature.
-Complex user stories with multiple features and benefits are “epics” and typically completed in multiple sprints.
+In Agile, several user stories will be focused on in a single “sprint.”
+This is a focused development cycle that results in a usable customer feature.
+Complex user stories with multiple features and benefits are “epics” and take multiple sprints to complete.

 Sprints are typically only 1-2 weeks long so that teams can shorten the learning cycle and continually adjust plans in response to the outcomes of the sprint and customer feedback.
 Agile, therefore, avoids the long design and development cycle where the end-product needs have changed over the course of the project.
 It is in the same way that Lean focuses on many iterations of improvement resulting in a large gain.

 3. An emphasis on flexibility versus (authority-based) control

 Agile was developed to enable organizations to cope with continuous change in an increasingly complex world.
 Successful organizations are nimble, adapt quickly to changing customer needs, competition and markets, and have matrixed organizational structures.

 A matrixed organization requires a new way of thinking about authority and the lines of accountability and approval.
 It demands that skilled teams have the ability to make decisions when appropriate.